-Viasat reports that the attackers exploited a misconfigured VPN appliance, gained access to the trust management segment of the KA-SAT network, moved laterally, then used their access to "execute legitimate, targeted management commands on a large number of residential moderns simultaneously".
-Viasat goes on to add that "these destructive commands overwrote key data in flash memory on the moderns, rendering the moderns unable to access the network, but not permanently unusable".
+Viasat reports that the attackers exploited a misconfigured VPN appliance, gained access to the trust management segment of the KA-SAT network, moved laterally, then used their access to "execute legitimate, targeted management commands on a large number of residential modems simultaneously".
+Viasat goes on to add that "these destructive commands overwrote key data in flash memory on the modems, rendering the modems unable to access the network, but not permanently unusable".